umjammer/vavi-sound/src/main/java/vavi/sound/mobile/readme.md

 # vavi.sound.mobile

-mobile 用の wave シーケンサのクラスを提供します。
+Provides a wave sequencer class for mobile.

 ## TODO

- * continued がおかしい
+ * something is wrong with `continued`